rickhodder/LeaderBoardKata/README.md

 dotnet new class --name LeaderBoardService

-rename unittest1.cs LeaderBoardTests.cs
+rename unittest1.cs LeaderBoardServiceTests.cs
-Finally, open LeaderBoardTests.cs, and change the name of the class from "UnitTest1" to "LeaderBoardTests"
+Finally, open LeaderBoardServiceTests.cs, and change the name of the class from "UnitTest1" to "LeaderBoardServiceTests"